 The county medical examiner has identified the woman fatally mauled by one or more American bulldog-mixes in a Fallbrook backyard last Sunday.
 Remedios Romero-Solares, 30, was hired to clean the home, according to the San Diego County Medical Examiner.
 The woman was a resident of Fallbrook.
 Lt.
-Glenn Giannantonio with the Sheriff's Homicide Unit said the woman had spent the previous night at the house, but this was her first time cleaning it.
+Glenn Giannantonio with the Sheriff's Homicide Unit said the woman had spent the previous night at the house, but this was her first time cleaning the residence.

 11/14/12: Death by Dog Bites

-An autopsy conducted by the San Diego Medical Examiner's Office showed that the 30-year old woman died of "multiple penetrating, mauling, and blunt force injuries" inflicted by the dogs.
+An autopsy conducted by the San Diego Medical Examiner's Office showed that the 30-year old woman died of "multiple penetrating, mauling, and blunt force injuries" inflicted by multiple dogs.
 There were no contributing conditions.
 Sheriff’s Lt.
 Glenn Giannantonio said the victim had been hired to clean the house while the owners were out of town.
 Deputies checked the house for possible other victims and discovered 24 marijuana plants being grown in a rear bedroom.

 Meanwhile, The Fallbrook Village News is now calling the canines "American bulldogs."
 Over at San Diego Department of Animal Services, a department that now leads the United States in dog attacks resulting in human death, Lt.
-Dan DeSousa, who definitively stated the animals were "Olde English Bulldogges" on Friday is now stating that the owner had bred the dogs for sale, crossing Olde English Bulldogges with American Bulldogs "to make them a little bigger."
+Dan DeSousa, who definitively stated the animals were "Olde English Bulldogges" on Friday is now stating that the owner was breeding the dogs for sale, crossing Olde English Bulldogges with American Bulldogs "to make them a little bigger."

 11/13/12: Autopsy Pending